Education in Hamburg: General education

 Besides regular German schools and kindergarten, an International School of Hamburg exists that offers education from kindergarten up until the International Baccalaureate.
 Hamburg also has a French kindergarten and primary school, the École Française de Hambourg.
 The French-German secondary school DFG Hamburg prepares students for the French-German Baccalaureate.

 In 2007, there were 1,039 day-care centers for children, 244 primary schools, and (in 2006) 195 secondary schools, with a total of 167,714 pupils.
 As of 2009 several Hamburg schools were Wilhelm-Gymnasium (Hamburg), Christianeum Hamburg, Friedrich-Ebert-Gymnasium, Gymnasium Farmsen, and Helene-Lange-Gymnasium.
 Hamburg's oldest school is the Gelehrtenschule des Johanneums.

 Higher education

-As of 2012/2013, 19 universities and colleges were located in Hamburg with about 90,000 university students, including 10,000 international students.
+As of 2026, 7 public institutions and 13 private universities and colleges were located in Hamburg with about 90,000 university students, including 10,000 international students.